 2100 Introduction to Mineralogy and Geochemistry: lecture 3 hours, lab 3 hours, D.B.
 Clarke.
 Prerequisite: Geology 1000.
 This class deals with the ways in which the chemical components of rocks are organized into crystalline compounds (mineralogy) and the ways in which chemical changes affect rocks (geochemistry).
-The lectures cover the crystallographic principles which determine the regular internal and external structure of minerals, the chemistry and structure of the major groups of rock-forming minerals, the ways in which minerals interact with melts, with other minerals and with solutions in geological environments, and practical applications of these principles to minerals both in hand specimen and with the use of the petrographic microscope.
+The lectures cover the crystallographic principles which determine the regular internal and external structure of minerals, the chemistry and structure of the major groups of rock-forming minerals, the ways in which minerals interact with melts, with other minerals and with solutions in geological environments, and practical applications of these principles to mineral exploration.
+The labs cover the identification and description of minerals both in hand specimen and with the use of the petrographic microscope.

 2110A Field Methods: lecture 3 hours, lab 3 hours, N. Culshaw.
 Prerequisite: Geology 1000.
 This is intended as an introduction to field techniques useful to the practising geologist, particularly those concepts essential for the accurate field description and identification of rocks and the use and construction of geological maps.
 Geophysical field techniques and elementary structural geology are also considered.
 2200 Sedimentology and Biostratigraphy I: lecture 3 hours, lab 3 hours, M. R. Gibling, R. Boyd, F. Medioli, P.E.
 Schenk.
 Prerequisite: Geology 1000 or equivalent.
 This class studies the basic materials of sedimentary geology: modern sediments and processes of deposition, ancient siliciclastic and carbonate rocks, and macrofossil morphology and taxonomy.
 The principles of stratigraphy are studied in order to subdivide the strata into mappable units and understand the evolution of sediments and fossils through geological time.

-2410B Environmental and Resource Geology: lecture, lab 3 hours, one evening per week, G.K.
-Muecke.
+2410B Environmental and Resource Geology: lecture, lab 3 hours, one evening per week, P. Robinson, M. Salisbury.
 Prerequisite: any first level class in geology.
 Geology lies behind many of the environmental problems facing man today.
-In this class we consider topics such as energy and mineral resources, geological hazards such as earthquakes, landslides, and volcanic eruptions, the relevance of geology in the fields of foundation engineering, pollution and waste disposal, and the role that geology has to play in planning urban areas, especially in Nova Scotia the field, and are described using traverses, measured sections, and outcrop and structural maps.
+In this class we consider topics such as energy and mineral resources, geological hazards such as earthquakes, landslides, and volcanic eruptions, the relevance of geology in the fields of foundation engineering, pollution and waste disposal, and the role that geology has to play in planning urban areas, especially in Nova Scotia.

+0001 Field School.
+The course provides ten days of training in geological field methods.
+A wide range of rock types are examined in the field, and are described using traverses, measured sections, and outcrop and structural maps.
 An individual field mapping project forms part of the course.
 For students taking combined honours with Physics, participation in the geophysics field school (part of Geology 3130B) is considered equivalent.
 Although the field school is a non-credit course, it appears on transcripts and is a compulsory part of the geology program.